arve0/master/thesis.md

 ### Sliding window filters
 A \kw{sliding window filter} is similar to a spatial filter in the sense that there is a center pixel and a neighborhood defined by a structuring element.
-The neighborhood is called a \kw{sliding window} as neighborhood is updated by removing values going out of the neighborhood and adding values coming into the neighborhood when moving to the next pixel.
+The neighborhood is called a \kw{sliding window} as the neighborhood is updated by removing values going out of the neighborhood and adding values coming into the neighborhood when moving to the next pixel.